biometry/ArcGis/Tutorial/Coordinate Systems.md

 Coordinate Systems in ArcGis are always a headache and usually the reason of some errors or why our results do not look as they should.

-Therefore it is very important to set up correctly our coordinate system and to make sure that all our data has the same coordinate system.
+Therefore it is very important to set up correctly our coordinate system and to make sure that all our data has the <i>same</i> coordinate system.

-We can check the coordinate system of a feature/dataset right clicking on it-> Properties-> Source-> Projection
+We can check the coordinate system of a feature/dataset right clicking on it <b>-> Properties-> Source-> Projection</b>

 # Define a coordinate system